johnharp/blog-code/content/post/ASPNET-MVC-Dry-UI/index.md

 ## Approach 1: @helper Methods

+Although the @helper method syntax has been around a while and some of the other approaches below are more prevalent, @helper methods are still supported and may be a good solution for small bits of reusable view code.

-The @helper method syntax gives you the ability to package up a small bit of markup and embeded C# server-side code in a reusable function that can be called from the view.
+The @helper method syntax gives you the ability to package up a section of markup and embeded C# server-side code in a reusable function that can be called from the view.
 When embedded in the view page itself it also has access to any of the page's variables (including the Model).